telerik/document-processing-docs/knowledge-base/update-cell-range-used-in-charts.md

 ---
 title: How to Update the CellRange used for the FloatingChartShape in RadSpreadProcessing
-description: This article provides solutions for common issues related to dlls in RadSpreadProcessing.
+description: This article provides solutions for updating the used cell range for generating charts in RadSpreadProcessing.
 type: troubleshooting
 page_title: How to Update the CellRange used for the FloatingChartShape in RadSpreadProcessing
 slug: update-cell-range-used-in-charts